NCAA College Football Week 11 RecapSunday, November 11, 2012 22:47

 The Texas A&M upset of the Crimson Tide had a seismic effect on the newest BCS rankings, with Alabama slipping to #4–leaving no SEC team in the top two slots, currently held by the undefeated Kansas State Wildcats and undefeated Oregon Ducks.
 The third of the four unbeatens, Notre Dame, also currently resides above Alabama in the 3 slot (the fourth, Ohio State, is of course on probation and ineligible).
 Considering that the last six BCS National Champions have come out of the SEC–and that the next six slots, #4-#9, in the current BCS standings are all SEC teams–that is no small situation.

-One Response to “NCAA College Football Week 11 Recap”
+2 Responses to “NCAA College Football Week 11 Recap”

 Leave a Reply